Shawn-Nichol/BlueTeam/Investigation/Medium/Countdown.md

 Epoch Time: 1610864716179
 GMT Time: Sunday, January 17, 2021 6:25:16.179 AM
-Going back into Autopsy we can see that Zerry accessed the following file on Sunday,  January 17, at 6:24:39 AM.
+Going back into Autopsy, we can see that Zerry accessed the following file on Sunday,  January 17, at 6:24:39 AM.

 File: ⏳📅.png </br>